sensu/sensu-docs-legacy/0.9/adding_a_check.md

 [sensu-community-plugins](https://github.com/sensu/sensu-community-plugins)
 repo.

+To add a check we need to take a number of steps:

+* Install the check script or command on the client.
+* Define the check on the Sensu server.
+* Subscribe the Sensu client to the check.

-## Install check script
+## Install check script on the client

-We need a script for sensu-client to execute in order to check the condition we're interested in.
+We need a script for the Sensu client to execute in order to check the condition we're interested in.
 The protocol for check scripts is the same as Nagios plugins so you can re-use Nagios plugins as well.